volkszaehler/mbmd/README.md

 through jq.
 Of course this also closes the connection after each reply, so this is rather costly.
 In production you can leave the connection intact and reuse it.

+We also provide a commandline utility to monitor single devices.
+If you run

+    $ ./bin/sdm630_monitor -d 23 -u localhost:8080

+it will connect to the firehose and print power readings for device 23.
+Please note that this is all it does, the monitor can serve as a starting point for your own experiments.